DeeptiVarghese/ubuntu/README.md

 Update 6/30/2024:

 Initial proposal could not be implemented due to Docker repeatedly failing in my Windows10 laptop.
 After long struggles, I finally decided I would  replicate an existing AWS project explained in Youtube.
 I watched parts 1,2, & 3 of this Zillow API project in tuplespectra channel  - https://www.youtube.com/watch?v=j_skupZ3zw0, https://www.youtube.com/watch?v=TvoiQ8Z1lGA, https://www.youtube.com/watch?v=Hfu3E0zLYDQ
-I created an AWS account for the purpose of the project and deployed Ec2 instance, S3 buckets, used Lambda functions, Redshift cluster and QuickSight.
+I created an AWS account for the purpose of the project and deployed EC2 instance, S3 buckets, used Lambda functions, Redshift cluster and QuickSight.
+Since I had to struggle with the SSH setup on Windows10 laptop, I could only use Product Category table from above Conceptual Data Model.
+Joining this table with other tables and analysing data will be done in later iterations of the project

 I accidentally deleted the scripts from EC2 instance while trying to push code to capstone public repository.
 Luckily, I had saved the project in my private repository which I am sharing here.

 Steps of the project: